banzaicloud/pipeline/README.md

 The easiest way to deploy applications to it is through the following Postman examples.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.getpostman.com/collections/094e8ba30480348b5489)

+#### Deploy using CI/CD

+Pipeline has an in-built CI/CD system.
+Once the GitHub repository is configured with a commit hook, Pipeline can automatically clone, build and deploy the applications.
+For further CI/CD example please follow this [CI/CD guide](docs/pipeline-howto.md#define-pipeline-workflow-configuration-for-your-spark-application).

 For alternative ways to learn about application deployments please follow the [deployments guide](docs/deployments.md).